-Published: May 8, 2026 · Last updated: May 24, 2026 (stage1b research-enhance: added FCC responsibility ownership gates, RoHS material/traceability boundaries, and executable procurement controls on the same canonical URL) · Review cycle: every 6 months or earlier when regulation/source data changes.
+Published: May 8, 2026 · Last updated: June 12, 2026 (alias merge: added exact "24v motor with gearbox" and "24v motor gearbox" handling while retaining the June 7 IEC 61800, FCC/RoHS, and controller-efficiency evidence gates on this canonical URL) · Review cycle: every 6 months or earlier when regulation/source data changes.

 Gearbox architecture